 Mighty Maddie by Murphy.
 For kindergarten age.
 Story line talks about Maddie cleaning her room, and noticing that some things are heavy and some things are light.
 Semi-engaging story, good illustrations.
 But there wasn’t as much focus on measurement as I wanted.
 If I was teaching a class just on weight, it would be a better option.

 The Long and Short of It by Nathan and McCourt.
 Compares things to other things.
 I like the idea, but don’t like the execution, because the items it compares with are too obscure and abstract.
 Saying an orangutan has fingers as long as hot dogs makes sense.
 But saying a giant panda’s fingers are shorter than yo-yos is just odd.
 So is “Could you fit an aardvark’s snout in your lunch box? … a pig’s snout would fit.
 It’s shorter than your thermos.”
-And “the longest hair a person ever grew was … as long as a seesaw.”
-Or a “chameleon’s tongue is … longer than a fire hydrant.”
+And a “chameleon’s tongue is … longer than a fire hydrant.”
 Who lays a hydrant on its side as a measurement device?
 Great illustrations, and probably engaging to read, but I just don’t like it.

 For Good Measure by Robbins.
 Best for 8 to 10-year-olds, I think… The pictures are beautiful to adults – not sure whether or not they would appeal to kids.
 Covers things like miles, furlongs, rods, leagues, acres, sections, fluid ounce, bushel, peck, etc. Great discussion of all the units of measurement, but far beyond our age group.